Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Energy conversion rates

-For the computation of \eqref{eq:coefficient}, one may utilize the expressions of $A$ and $D$ in \eqref{eq:A01} and \eqref{eq:dispersion}.
-In particular, in the coefficient for the continuous spectrum $R$, a pair of linearly independent solutions $\gamma^\pm$ for the Taylor-Goldstein equation are chosen such that they behave like \eqref{eq:gamma_critical} close to the critical level.
-Now, we consider the situation where $N^2 / U_z^2$ at $z = z^c$ is far greater than $1/4$.
-In this case, from \eqref{eq:connection_rule}, we learn $\vert \gamma^+(0) \vert \gg \vert \gamma^-(0) \vert$ while $\vert \gamma^+(1) \vert = \vert \gamma^-(1) \vert$.
-Accordingly, the action production coefficient is approximated by
+\yo{ In the computations above, $A_1$ and $D$ in \eqref{eq:A01} and \eqref{eq:dispersion} were evaluated using the closed-form expressions derived in Appendix~\ref{sec:app_uniform_shear}.
+For the continuous spectrum, the calculation can be streamlined by expressing $A_1(z;k,\sigma)$ in terms of a pair of linearly independent solutions $\gamma^\pm(z;k,\sigma)$ of the Taylor--Goldstein equation (Appendix~\ref{sec:app_spec}).
+When the Richardson number at the critical level is large, $N^2/U_z^2\gg 1/4$ at $z=z^c$, the connection rule \eqref{eq:connection_rule} implies $|\gamma^+(0)|\gg|\gamma^-(0)|$, whereas $|\gamma^+(1)|=|\gamma^-(1)|$.
+Accordingly, the action production coefficient can be approximated by

-which is no longer affected by the upper boundary condition.
-Physically, waves arriving at a critical level with a large Richardson number are mostly absorbed and will never reflect back toward the bottom.
-The situation essentially boils down to the classical unbounded problem.
-Indeed, if we set $U_0 = 0$ and employ the WKB approximation, which yields an exponential solution $\gamma^+ \propto e^{\ii m z}$ with a dispersion relation $m = - \vert k \vert (N^2 - \sigma^2)^{1/2} / \sigma$ around $z=0$, $\sigma R_\infty \approx \vert k \vert (N^2 - \sigma^2)^{1/2}$ is derived for $\vert \sigma \vert < N$, so that the second term in \eqref{eq:energy_production_T} coincides with equation (5.3) of \cite{bell1975lee}.
-This result also resembles that reported by \cite{shakespeare2017viscous} and \cite{shakespeare2021dissipating} for a finite-depth problem but with large viscosity.
-The critical level absorption and the viscous decay have a similar impact on the internal wave energy conversion rate in a finite-depth ocean.
+which is essentially insensitive to the upper boundary condition.
+Physically, when the Richardson number at the critical level is large, incident waves are mostly absorbed and do not reflect back toward the bottom, so the problem approaches the classical unbounded setting.
+Indeed, setting $U_0=0$ and applying a WKB approximation near $z=0$ yields $\gamma^+ \propto e^{\ii m z}$ with $m=-|k|\sqrt{N^2-\sigma^2}/\sigma$.
+One then finds $\sigma R_\infty \approx |k|\sqrt{N^2-\sigma^2}$ for $|\sigma|<N$, so that the continuous-spectrum term in \eqref{eq:energy_production_T} reduces to equation (5.3) of \cite{bell1975lee}.
+A similar insensitivity to the upper boundary has been noted in finite-depth viscous problems when strong dissipation prevents reflection \citep{shakespeare2017viscous,shakespeare2021dissipating}.
+In oceanographic applications, Bell's unbounded formula is often used to estimate the generation of short-wavelength lee waves \citep{legg2021mixing}; the present analysis provides a rationale for this practice.
+Nevertheless, whether turbulent mixing can be parameterized based solely on such elementary lee-wave theory remains debated, as discussed in the next section. }